Key Personnel

 THE ARTS:

 Joan Y. Olson, Artist Emeritus taught in the Defense Department Schools for 30 years.
 She is an artist, a chef and a writer.
 She is a laureate of La Varenne Ecole de Cuisine in France and has taught classic French cooking for more than thirty years.
 Much of her training came from her association with some of the most renowned chefs in France — Emile Jung, Paul Haeberlin, Georges Blanc — to name a few.
 With her husband, she has produced seven guide books to restaurants in Europe.
 Mrs. Olson has prepared and hosted dinners for ambassadors, counts, generals, Michelin-starred chefs, and some of the most prestigious wine producers in France and Germany.
 She has taught cooking and done cooking demonstrations at Schiller International University in Strasbourg and at the Southern Indiana Center for the Arts in Seymour, Indiana where she also taught art and served as the Artist-in-Residence for eight years.
 One of her paintings hangs in the Governor’s Residence in Indianapolis.
 She also managed an art gallery in the 19th century Story Inn in Brown County, Indiana.
-She is the grandmother of Army Veteran.
+She has created the cover art for three of MAMF’s anthologies and illustrated the museum’s children’s chapter book, WOOFTASTIC.

-Writer-in-Residence Emeritus Paul Zolbrod says his military service made it possible for him to attend college, which is why he considers his induction the pivotal event in his adult life.
+Writer-in-Residence Emeritus Dr. Paul Zolbrod said his military service made it possible for him to attend college, which is why he considered his induction the pivotal event in his adult life.
 Drafted into the army in early 1953 during the Korean War, he served in Tokyo following infantry basic training, then enrolled at the University of Pittsburgh on the Korean G.I.
 Bill after his discharge and went on to get a PhD. in English in 1967.
 By then he had already joined the faculty of Allegheny College where he remained as Professor of English for thirty years.
 Following his retirement to Albuquerque 1964, he taught writing at the Crownpoint, NM campus of the Navajo Nation’s Dine’ College.
-He is the author of a number of books and essays, most notably Dine’ bahane: The Navajo Creation Story, and especially, Battle Songs: A Story of the Korean War in Four Movements, which reflects his abiding interest in that conflict.
-In writing that novel, he credits the research skills he acquired during the early phase of his scholarly career for boosting that work’s authenticity.
-Ever since its publication Paul has maintained a deep interest in veterans affairs.
-Likewise, his Reservation experience has made him aware of the impact of PTSD among Navajo veterans on family life.
+Paul authored a number of books and essays, most notably Dine’ bahane: The Navajo Creation Story, and especially, Battle Songs: A Story of the Korean War in Four Movements, which reflected his abiding interest in that conflict.
+In writing that novel, he credited the research skills he acquired during the early phase of his scholarly career for boosting that work’s authenticity.
+Ever since its publication Paul maintained a deep interest in veterans affairs.
+Likewise, his Reservation experience made him aware of the impact of PTSD among Navajo veterans on family life.
 His anthology projects for MAMF include: War Child: Lessons Learned from Growing Up in War, From the Frontlines to the Home Front, New Mexicans Reflect on War.
-He continues to lead MAMF book discussion groups, produce scholarly articles about the museum and collaborates with the rotating Writers-in-Residence authors.
+Paul passed away in 2025.

 COLLABORATIONS WITH: